logux/docs/1-architecture/2-practice.md

 ## Subscriptions

-Because live updates are important parts of Logux idea, in Logux *subscriptions* is a way to request data from the server.
+Because real-time are important parts of Logux idea, in Logux *subscriptions* is a way to request data from the server.

 On the client, you use `useSubscription` hook or wrap a component into `subscribe` decorator.
 Every time, when component added to UI, Logux will subscribe for the channel with the data.
 Every time, when the component will be removed, Logux will unsubscribe from the channel.